ONSdigital/ras-integration-tests/README.md

 When running the acceptance tests, it may get stuck on `resetting databases`.
 This happens because a process gets into a deadlock and after a few minutes the `make` command should terminate.
 There is a way of terminating the process before it hits a timeout and quits.

-If you run the sql statement below.
-It should terminate the process in the deadlock and carry on running the acceptance tests.
+If you run the sql statement below, it should terminate the process in the deadlock and carry on running the acceptance tests.
 If it stops running the `make acceptance_tests` command, just run the `make` command again and it should work.
 ``` sql
 SELECT pg_terminate_backend(pid)